RV Leveling Blocks – Read This Before Buying

 Steps:

 Step #4 Start your engine and release the brake.
 Slowly accelerate up the blocks.
 You may want to keep a foot on the brake to stop when you reach the center of the RV leveling blocks.
-If you have someone to help guide you the process will be a whole lot easier.
+If you have someone to guide you, the process will be a whole lot easier.

-Step #6 Once settled you can set your parking brake with your transmission in park.
+Step #6 Once settled, you can set your parking brake with your transmission in park.
 Turn off the engine.
 You are set!

 Now that you know how to level, it’s time to choose the right RV levelers for you.